AbdulloN/WidgetsPractice/README.md

 ## Running the App
 Upon running the app, you'll see a greeting message followed by a counter section.
 The greeting message is displayed in a styled manner using the `GreetingWidget`, while the `CounterWidget` demonstrates a functional incrementing counter with a button.

-Feel free to modify and expand the widget tree or styles as per your requirements!